minqiaowang/pts-hybrid-adg/access-labenv/access-labenv.md

    ![](images/tailOfBuildDBInstanceLog.png " ")

-2. When you see the following message, the database setup is complete - **Completed successfully in XXXX seconds** (this may take up to 30 minutes).
-You can do the step 6 while wait the database ready .
+2. When you see the following message, the database setup is complete - **Completed successfully in XXXX seconds**.

    ![](images/tailOfBuildDBInstanceLog_finished.png " ")